scottpreston/mock-serialport/README.md

-I created this to mock out my serial port so I could test code depending on it while on a machine without the 'serial port'.
+I created this to mock out my serial port so I could test code depending on it while on a machine without a 'serial port'.

 ## Install